 Lucy Cleland is a literary agent at Kneerim & Williams, representing idea-driven and narrative nonfiction of all stripes (history, social science, psychology, philosophy, reportage, etc.) as well as upmarket fiction, historical fiction, and select children’s/YA projects.
 A southern transplant to Boston from Atlanta, Lucy joined the agency in 2013 after graduating magna cum laude from Wellesley College with honors in English and studio art.
 While building her own list, she served for six years as the Dramatic Rights Manager, coordinating relationships with co-agents and negotiating deals with major studios and streamers, and as Jill Kneerim’s editorial associate, supporting and shaping the work of some of the agency’s prize-winning and bestselling authors.

-In nonfiction, Lucy loves narrative-driven projects from scholars and journalists undergirded by deep research that builds to exciting take-aways for readers; literary narrative nonfiction that leverages personal story and voice to investigate a unique subject and make readers think; histories that revisit and crucially revise what we think we know or unfold lesser-known histories from across the globe; purposefully modern takes on biographical nonfiction; projects built around a single book, crop, artwork, or object; and cultural criticism and idea-driven books that carve out new territory in contemporary conversations, particularly in feminism, law, philosophy, technology, and education.
+In nonfiction, Lucy loves working with scholars and journalists drawing on deep original research or reportage to bring exciting ideas and stories to readers.
+She's interested in histories that revisit and crucially revise what we think we know or unfold lesser-known stories from across the globe; literary nonfiction that leverage personal story and voice to investigate a unique subject and make readers think; and cultural criticism and idea-driven books that carve out new territory in contemporary conversations, particularly in feminism, law, philosophy, technology, and education.